 The investigator will provide details of the allocated unique kit identification number assigned to the participant on prescription and order forms which are then screened by the local site pharmacist before the trial medication is dispensed.
-A full accountability trail will be maintained from receipt of trial medication by the local site pharmacies, prescribing of the trial medication by the local principal investigators, dispensing of the trial medication by the local sites pharmacies to the point of destruction of undispensed/returned trial medication.
+A full accountability trail will be maintained from receipt of trial medication by the local site pharmacies, prescribing of the trial medication by the local principal investigators, dispensing of the trial medication by the local medication of undispensed/returned trial medication.